Law Firm SEO Expert — SEO For Attorneys

 Link building is also often times the most expensive part of the SEO project because it requires getting links on websites we don’t control.
 It is much easier to make updates to your own website that you have, ostensibly, full control over.

 Law Firm SEO Frequently Asked Questions

-How often does a law firm website need to be optimized?
+How often should you optimize a law firm website?